Case

 View criteriaGreater control of your own value chain

-Vestre has recently opened a brand new factory, The Plus, a 7,000 m2 building with a Passive House Standard in Magnor close to the Swedish border.
+Vestre opened a completely new factory in 2022, The Plus, a 7,000 m2 building with a Passive House Standard in Magnor close to the Swedish border.
 With The Plus, Vestre wants to show that it is the world’s most environmentally friendly furniture factory, that it is possible to compete globally from Scandinavia and to help inspire everyone to participate in the green transition.
 When we ask what effect Nordic Ecolabelling has had on Vestre, Bjørnstad replies:

 "One of our goals is to be recognised as the world’s most sustainable furniture manufacturer.
 To achieve this, it is extremely important to have control of your own value chain.
 We had a previous in-house production rate of 50%, and now we've managed to go over 90%.
 This gives us greater control over our sustainability ambitions and how efficient we are.
 We think long-term at Vestre.
 For example, how can we ensure that we continue to meet the Nordic Swan Ecolabel requirements as they become even stricter?
 This makes it vital that we remain at the forefront of the production process," says Bjørnstad.